bwbeas/solubility-prediction-model/README.md

 # Solubility Prediction Using Machine Learning
-## 🧪before anything🧪: here are the dataset you may need:
+## 🧪before anything🧪: here are the datasets you may need:
 for more datasets to practice: [https://github.com/dataprofessor/data](https://github.com/dataprofessor/data)

 for the one i used: [https://github.com/dataprofessor/data/blob/master/delaney_solubility_with_descriptors.csv](https://github.com/dataprofessor/data/blob/master/delaney_solubility_with_descriptors.csv)